peterheesterman/ipper/README.md

 Said `ip - per`.

-Command line tool that tells you the country that IP is registered in.
+A command line tool made for my enjoyment that tells you the country in which an IP is registered.

 ipper '163.172.132.119' -> 'France'

-ipper -s '163.172.132.119' -> sentence result
+ipper -s '163.172.132.119' -> [sentence result]

 ipper -v '163.172.132.119' -> All meta data